 Watermelon powder is a pretty pale pink color with nutrients maximized from the watermelon fruit through dehydration.
 So, you can take it as a supplement, which is full of phytonutrients, an excellent source of anti-inflammatory agents.
 The fruit powder also contains minerals, amino acids, vitamins and minerals.
 It promotes healthy hair and skin and replenishes the muscles after exercise, giving your body an abundance of energy.

 It also has antioxidant properties, supporting your immune system and protecting the heart.
 Another positive aspect is the powder's anti-cancer compounds.
 Recent studies show specific elements in the fruit's power may lower the chance of you getting cancer.

 Take Them On the Go

-During the day you never know when you might need a quick pick-me.
-Bring anyone of the superfood powders with you while you are on the go.
-Several manufacturers of the superfood powders offer small packs of powder blends.
-Amazing Grass Green Superfood Organic Plant Based Powder packs are easy to use.
+During the day, you never know when you might need a quick pick-me.
+Bring any superfood powders with you while you are on the go.
+Several manufacturers of superfood powders offer small packs of powder blends.
+Amazing Grass Green Superfood Organic Plant-Based Powder packs are easy to use.
 They come in ten varieties of powder.
 I keep the packs in my purse and even stash one in my workout bag.
 Others place them in their glove compartment.
-I tear a pack open and pour the half of the powder into a juice.
+I tear a pack open and pour half of the powder into a juice.
 I drink it down and get my boost.
 The packs are easy to fold down and seal for later use.

 Add Powders to Juices or Smoothies

-You can mix the powders if you don’t have one of the superfood blend powders.
-Try mixing the turmeric powder with one of the other powders like the maca powder.
+You can mix the powders if you don’t have one superfood blend of powders.
+Try mixing the turmeric powder with the other powders like the maca powder.
 Whatever powders you decide to take, the next time you make a smoothie or drink a juice, add one of the above superfood powders and give your body a boost.

 - Choroleeva University of Food Technologies